NethermindEth/docs/docs/fundamentals/configuration.md

 - **`--Hive.BlocksDir <value>`** `NETHERMIND_HIVECONFIG_BLOCKSDIR`

   The path to the directory with additional blocks.
-Defaults to `blocks`.
+Defaults to `/blocks`.

 - **`--Hive.ChainFile <value>`** `NETHERMIND_HIVECONFIG_CHAINFILE`

   The path to the test chain spec file.
-Defaults to `chain.rlp`.
+Defaults to `/chain.rlp`.

 - **`--Hive.Enabled <value>`** `NETHERMIND_HIVECONFIG_ENABLED`